Communist Party of Burma: "Peace and unity" vs. "arms for democracy"

 The communist military offensive began to lose traction in the early 1950s; Burmese authorities outlawed the party in October 1953, and the CPB put forward the "peace and unity" proposal in 1955.
 The CPB combined a strong peace movement consisting of its above-ground supporters and sympathizers with proposals by Thakin Than Tun to the AFPFL government in 1956.
 War-weariness had led to a desire for peace, and the move was welcomed by both the leftist opposition and conservative groups in Rangoon.
-Thakin Kodaw Hmaing, the revered veteran nationalist leader, formed an internal peace committee which in 1958 was allowed by the government to speak on the CPB's behalf.
+Thakin Kodaw Hmaing, the revered veteran nationalist leader, formed an internal peace committee, which in 1958 was allowed by the government to speak on the CPB's behalf.
 The results of the 1956 election, where the National United Front did very well on a peace ticket, had also given the AFPFL a jolt.

-On the international front, U.S. support of the Kuomintang (KMT) forces, that had crossed over from Yunnan province into northeastern Burma after Mao's victory in China, had resulted in Burma's refusal to join the Southeast Asia Treaty Organisation (SEATO).
+On the international front, U.S. support of the Kuomintang (KMT) forces, which had crossed over from Yunnan province into northeastern Burma after Mao's victory in China, had resulted in Burma's refusal to join the Southeast Asia Treaty Organisation (SEATO).
 Zhou Enlai visited Rangoon on his return from the Geneva Conference on Indochina to meet U Nu, and issued a joint communique reaffirming the "five principles of peaceful coexistence" and the right of people "to choose their own state system"; U Nu repaid the visit the same year receiving the assurance that Chinese leaders had no contact with the CPB.
-Ne Win also led a military delegation to Beijing in 1957, and met Chairman Mao Zedong.
+Ne Win also led a military delegation to Beijing in 1957 and met Chairman Mao Zedong.
 A week-long visit in December 1955 by Nikolai Bulganin and Nikita Khrushchev appeared to endorse Burma as a model non-aligned, socialist Third World country developing at its own pace; Burma was a strong supporter of the 1955 Bandung Conference.
 Joseph Stalin's death and the shift in Soviet policy under Khrushchev contributed to the mood of national reconciliation.

 U Nu then turned the communist peace offensive to his advantage and came up with a very successful "arms for democracy" offer.
 Tatmadaw (Burma Armed Forces) offensives in early 1956, Operation Aung Thura ("Valiant Victory") in Pakokku area and Operation Aung Tayza ("Glorious Victory") in Pathein area, had been partly successful.
 The year 1958 saw mass surrenders of first the Arakanese nationalists led by U Seinda, next the Pa-O, Mon, and Shan communists, but most importantly the PVO led by Bo Po Kun.
 The official figure was 5,500 armed insurgents that "entered the light", of which about 800 were white flag communists mainly in Sittwe, northern Rakhine State.
 The one crucial exception was the KNU.